IdkwhatImD0ing/Obsidian-Vault/CSE180/Important Details.md

 ^e5486f

- - Aggregrades cannot appear in WHERE clause, unless where it is part of a subquery
+ - Aggregrates cannot appear in WHERE clause, unless where it is part of a subquery